CSCI305/csci305-ml-lab/README.md

 print_str (intersect (list2Set ["stewed", "tomatoes", "and", "macaroni"]) (list2Set ["macaroni", "and", "cheese"]));
 ```

+## Other Files
+Along with the source code in `ml_lab.sml` there are three other files:
+* LICENSE - A simple license for this code based on the MIT License.
+* README - What you are currently reading.
+* README.pdf - A pdf version of what you are currently reading.

 ## Warmup

 Begin by entering this function in ML.
 The lines that begin with a semicolon are comment lines that you will fill in.